 How is everything going with your payroll provider?

-Sure if I had something to complain about to her, she would probably be able to improvise and have something to discuss around my concerns or issues.
-But I did not have any issues and she appeared to not be prepared for that as she did not have another question to ask.
-It was kind of like she was betting everything on me having a response where I divulge issues to her, and if I don’t do that, there is no backup or alternate plan.
+Sure, if I had something to complain about to her, she would probably be able to improvise and have something to discuss around my concerns or issues.
+However, I did not have any issues, and she appeared to not be prepared for that as she did not have another question to ask.
+It was kind of like she was betting everything on me having a response where I divulged issues to her, and if I didn’t do that, there was no backup or alternate plan.

-Another problem with the question she asked is that it is very broad.
-When she asked me this, even if there was some sort of issue or concern, I would have to stop to think about the entire area of payroll processing and try to think about any areas.
-That is not only a little difficult to do when being put on the spot, it is actually a little bit of a hassle to stop what you are doing to make a quick assessment.
+Another problem with her question is that it is very broad.
+When she asked me this, even if there was some sort of issue or concern, I would have to stop and think about the entire area of payroll processing and try to think about any areas.
+That is not only a little difficult to do when being put on the spot, but it is actually a little bit of a hassle to stop what you are doing to make a quick assessment.

 She could improve this question by either making it a little more specific or sharing with me some common problems to see if I have any of them.